 This means internships, outreach, and guerilla marketing—getting to young people early and showing them the attractiveness of manufacturing.
 Another way is through social media—as we all know this is the definitive means of communication for young people today—and reaching them through the various social media outlets.

-As manufacturers know the value and excitement of what we do, it’s our job to get this across to future generations.
+At Miller Plastic Products, we’re manufacturers that know the value and excitement of what we do, and it’s our job to get this across to future generations.
 If we are aggressive and proactive about it, we can help reverse the labor shortage and protect this industry we’ve worked so hard to rebuild.